Havimaki/Kong-Services-API/README.md

 I added a simple authentication mechanism to the app, using `passport`.
 For the sake of simplicity when testing out the APIs, I just stored one user in an array in the `users.service.ts` file.
 This could be easily pulled into the database as a `User` entity.

 *Note: I decided not to add .env to the .gitignore file, as an easier way to share the secrets.
 In a real life scenario, I would share the .env values in a safe manner (EX. using a one time link) or even going further than that, I could use AWS secrets manager to store these values.
 For the user password, I would use bcrypt to hash the password (or an encryption key) as the password shouldn't be stored as a plain text value ANYWHERE!*

+## Test Plan

+While I did add some unit tests, there is still a lot more that can be done.
+Here are some next steps for a proper test suite:
+1. **Add unit tests with typeorm's Repository and Connection classes mocked.** These tests should mock all external libraries/parties/providers and test the input/ouput of a function, as well as what calls were made and with what arguments.
+2. **Add integration tests for all provider functions (`*.service.ts` files).** These tests should emulate the database as closely as possible.
+An example of a test would be inserting a record into a table and querying to ensure the function returns what is expected.
+3. **Use GitHub Actions to run these tests automatically.** This action can be triggerer basede on preference - EX. triggered either on every pull request, or every merge to the `main` branch.
+4. **Provision a test environment.** Ideally, there would be an environment that is tested against before deploying to production.
+This environment can be deployed to based on preference — EX. upon merging to `main` or for every pull request creation.

 ## Design Considerations